Mirator/spinefront/README.md

 ## Win and lose conditions
 - Win: Endure through **3 nights**.
 A victory banner appears and you can restart from the HUD.
-- Lose: Any enemy touching the player knocks off the crown and immediately ends the run.
+- Lose: Aura collapses when you are hit while in a critical, zero-aura state, sending the player off the island.

 ## Contributing and testing
 - Use short-lived feature branches and open pull requests that describe the change and any player-facing impact.